lumy/EternityII/doc/Algorithm.md

     4 sides ids

 ### Population generation : ###
-    Loop on time or generation number
+    Loop on time, generation number or both
     Border and corner restrictions
     Random position and rotation inside